Lawsuit: McKayla Maroney paid to keep quiet about abuse

 Maroney: Abuse began at 13

+Dozens of women, including members of the famed gold-medal-winning "Fierce Five" team of US gymnasts, have accused Nassar of sexual misconduct in his role as the USA Gymnastics doctor.

+Nassar was the team physician for the Michigan State University gymnastics and women's crew teams as well as an associate professor at MSU's College of Osteopathic Medicine.
+He worked at MSU from 1997 to 2016 and served as the USA Gymnastics physician through four Olympic Games.

-The suit said the gymnast "was forced to agree to a non-disparagement clause and confidentiality provision" as part of the settlement that held "a six-figure liquidated damages clause over the head of McKayla Maroney and her parents.
+The suit said the gymnast "was forced to agree to a nondisparagement clause and confidentiality provision" as part of the settlement that held "a six-figure liquidated damages clause over the head of McKayla Maroney and her parents."

 Maroney went public in October with allegations that Nassar repeatedly molested her, starting when she was 13 years old.